 They’re asked questions with multiple-choice answers.
 Many of the questions in the online test are quantitative.

-What Skills Does the BCG Online Case Test?
+What Skills Does the BCG Online Assessment Test?

 BCG is using the online test to give candidates an in-depth example of the types of problems they help their clients to solve.